28 December 2017

 06 November 2017

-The Intern (starring Robert de Niro)
+The Intern with Robert de Niro and Anne Hathaway

 My husband saw this film - or part of it - on a flight, and liked it so much that he put it on his wish-list.
 He received it a while ago as a gift, and we finally sat down to watch it.
-I wasn’t particularly inspired by the blurb on the back, explaining that a retired man got a job as an intern, but it turned out to be an excellent film and I’m glad I was persuaded to see it!
+I wasn’t particularly inspired by the blurb on the back, explaining that a retired man got a job as an intern.
+But it turned out to be an excellent film and I’m glad I was persuaded to see it.

 70-year-old Ben is the star of this film.
 Robert de Niro is perfect for the role, as an understated, likeable and hard-working guy.
 Ben has recently been widowed, and is finding time rather drags in his retirement.
 He is somewhat old-fashioned, and likes to have a routine for each day, but he misses the buzz of being at work.
 So when he sees an advert for a ‘senior’ aged intern at a clothes company, he decides to apply.